 Cucumbers are a popular plant for home gardeners to grow.
-From the gourd family, they're joined by squash and melons as creeping plants that produce edible fruits that can be peeled and eaten raw.
-I like mine sprinkled with salt and pepper, or of course they can be pickled.
+From the gourd family, they're joined by squash and melons as creeping plants that produce edible fruits, which can be peeled and eaten raw.
+I like mine sprinkled with salt and pepper or, of course, they can be pickled.

-The cucumber was first grown in India, but now appears all over the world.
-More cucumbers are grown in the United States than any where else.
+The cucumber was first grown in India, but now it appears all over the world.
+More cucumbers are grown in the United States than anywhere else.

 Cucumbers can be pickled in many ways for longer shelf life.
 Everything from dill to garlic pickles can be made from cucumbers.
-Then you can enjoy your cucumbers n the middle of winter!
+Then you can enjoy your cucumbers in the middle of winter!

 Cucumbers need a lot of attention while growing, but with proper care they produce large amounts of fruit.
 Six plants can produce enough cucumbers to last a family of four through the summer.

 - The plants require warm weather and will mature quickly, so they can be grown almost anywhere.

 - Cucumbers grow from seed in 55 to 60 days.

 - I suggest providing plants with stable support.
 The fruit produces a lot of weight.
 I have fence posts about eight feet tall along the rows where I grow my cucumbers with chicken wire attached.
 The vines grow along the wire.
 Plants grown up on supports are less prone to disease and mildew and you'll get better-formed cucumbers.

 - Cucumbers need fertile soil with good drainage.

 - Cucumber beetles spread bacterial wilt.
 You can use a pesticide such as methoxychlor or carbaryl to kill them, but be sure to follow directions carefully and don't apply when the cucumbers are in full-sun.
 Always pull out and dispose of any wilted plants.
 Don't put sick plants into your compost because the wilt disease can grow there.